Baptism, Jesus, and You

 This is another question we often receive.
 Since baptism doesn’t make you more or less saved, it doesn’t make you any more or less accountable to God.
 God knows your heart and baptism doesn’t change that.
 You do have to take your faith seriously to be a follower and that does mean letting other people know that you are attempting to live your life following the example of Jesus.
 That does take guts.
 We desire to be a community that will celebrate this decision with grace and not just accountability.

 How do I sign up to be baptized?

 If you are ready for this next step in your journey of faith, you can contact us at firstname.lastname@example.org and one of our staff members will contact you shortly!

 To be a member of a church is to make a public promise to live according to the Word and to support the work of the congregation.
 In the Bible this is called a covenant.
 Every Christian is part of the church when we think about it as an organism (the Spiritual Body of Christ), but only by a public promise can someone be part of the church as an organization.
 A public promise, or covenant, is the basis for all society according to the Bible: marriage, employment, citizenship and church membership are all relationships of accountability.

 Membership in a church is not like membership in a social club or other organization.
 Most organization members are consumers — the organization exists to serve them.
 The church of Christ is a completely different community — membership means ministry and service, going from being a consumer to becoming a provider of God’s love and care to others.
-At Redeemer, we take seriously that we are a church not for ourselves, but for others.
+At Journey, we take seriously that we are a church not for ourselves, but for others.